sy77777en/video_annotation_folk/labels_markdown/cam_motion/ground_centric_movement/backward/index.md

 - A shot where the camera moves straight back, maintaining a sense of backward motion.

 - A video where the camera moves backward (not zooming out) in the scene.

-- A shot where the camera is moving backward within the scene.

 - A video where the camera moves backward, creating a noticeable parallax effect.